 Interviewees’ attitudes toward loose devils, and toward devil costumes themselves, offer an intriguing window into the feast.
 Most attitudes ranged from seeing their presence as unremarkable to even seeing it as obviously reasonable.
 The latter said this because they showed that “even the devils have to bow before the Virgin.”
 Indeed, devils’ dances were always supposed to conclude with a bow before the Virgin, a legacy of the devils’ dance morality plays imported by Spanish colonists centuries earlier.
 A few worried not about the devils’ personas and costumes, but the fact that their dance style crossed a boundary towards being too carnivalesque.

-But one baile members’ comments said a great deal.
-The organized societies of diablada bailes is perfectly acceptable.
+But one dancer's comments said a great deal.
+The organized diablada bailes are perfectly acceptable.
 But the diablos sueltos?
 “Some of them were people who had been expelled from groups for unpaid debts and for not obeying rules.
 They paint their faces sometimes.
 They are drunk… They don’t get a formal entrada or despedida.
 But in 2015 they were allowed to enter into the church, because they said if they were not authorized they would go in anyway.
 That’s the problem.
 There is little discipline with them.
 I hear that there has been a little more self-regulation now that they receive some blessing, so they would agree to kick out someone who is drunk, or they would promise not to paint their faces.”
 Authentic participation is about belonging, about “becoming a member of a dance, dancing in line, paying monthly dues, sacrificing to be able to finance the whole celebration, then you come and have an entrance and goodbye, and that’s what it means to have an authentic experience.”

 Another interviewee noted a tall dancer who dresses up like Ñusta Huillac, the original tirana, and comes there on her own.
 She is very attractive, blond and accentuates her looks with high heels, makeup, and her dress.
 “She calls attention to herself [rather than to the Virgin].
 A little bit of blush and earrings is okay, but she is too much.
 If you ask her why she dances, she cannot explain it.
 She wants to be the center of attention.
 Here, the center of attention is the Virgen del Carmen.
 No one else.
 That is the problem.”